lokeswar-28/Doodle-Paint-App/README.md

 👉 Can change the color of the canvas and the eraser matches with that color

-👉 Can draw shapes such as rectangle, circle, hexagon, pentagon, paralellogram and line
+👉 Can draw shapes such as rectangle⬜, circle⚪, hexagon, pentagon, paralellogram and line

 👉 Clear the canvas completely

-👉 Open and save file
+👉 Open📂 and save file

 👉 Can cut, copy a specific region and paste it in the canvas wherever you need

-👉 Screenshot, Snipping, zoom in and zoom out option is available
+👉 Screenshot, Snipping, zoom in🔍 and zoom out🔎 option is available

 👉 Undo shapes, drawings